TPL-protocol/tpl-contracts/README.md

 Contracts may also be deployed to local testRPC using `$ node scripts/deploy.js`.

-### Summary & definition of key terms
+### Summary & Key Terms
+* A **registry** is any smart contract that implements an [interface](https://github.com/TPL-protocol/tpl-contracts/blob/1.0-rc1/contracts/Registry.sol) containing a small set of external methods related to determining the existence of attributes.
+It enables implementing tokens and other contracts to avoid much of the complexity inherent in attribute validation and assignment by instead retrieving information from a trusted source.
+Attributes can be considered a lightweight alternative to claims as laid out in [EIP-735](https://github.com/ethereum/EIPs/issues/735).

-* The **jurisdiction** is implemented as a single contract that stores validated attributes for each participant, where each attribute is a `uint256 => uint256` key-value pair.
-It implements a `Registry` interface, allowing other contracts to check for attributes that are recognized by the jurisdiction.
+* The **jurisdiction** is [implemented](https://github.com/TPL-protocol/tpl-contracts/blob/1.0-rc1/contracts/Jurisdiction.sol) as a single contract that stores validated attributes for each participant, where each attribute is a `uint256 => uint256` key-value pair.
+It implements a `Registry` interface along with associated [EIP-165](https://eips.ethereum.org/EIPS/eip-165) support, allowing other contracts to identify and confirm attributes recognized by the jurisdiction.
+It also implements an additional [interface](https://github.com/TPL-protocol/tpl-contracts/blob/1.0-rc1/contracts/JurisdictionInterface.sol) that provides methods and events that provide further context regarding actions within the jurisdiction.

 * A jurisdiction defines **attribute types**, or permitted attribute groups, with the following fields *(with optional fields set to* `0 | false | 0x | ""`  *depending on the field's type)*: